juba/scatterD3/README.md

 -   Display points and text labels
 -   Possibility to map color, symbol and size with other variables (automatic legend)
 -   Zoom with mouse wheel, pan with mouse while zoomed in
--   Ability to drag and move text labels
+-   Ability to drag and move text labels, ad export their position as a CSV file
 -   Customizable tooltips when hovering points
 -   Points highlighting when hovering legend items
+-   Attribute URLs to each point, to be opened when the point is clicked
 -   Option to draw confidence ellipses around group of points
 -   Charts integrated inside a Shiny app are fully updatable with smooth transitions when settings or data change
 -   Lasso selection tool integration via d3-lasso-plugin for points highlighting